-Don’t let the ear-free design worry you about the amount of noise they make around you; the directional speakers ensure the sound surrounds you and only you, so they’ll ‘leak’ as much as any other pair of headphones.
+Don’t let the ear-free design worry you about the amount of noise they make around you; the directional speakers ensure the sound surrounds you and only you, so they don’t ‘leak’ more than any regular other pair of headphones.

-And they sound great from both ends – your caller’s voice will be completely clear, and the Frames’ microphone isolates your own voice really well, so the person on the other end will have no trouble hearing you too.
+And they sound great from both ends when you're chatting – your caller’s voice will be completely clear, and the Frames’ microphone isolates your own voice really well, so the person on the other end will have no trouble hearing you too.

 Be a Bose Frames fashionista